exercism/c/concepts/calling-functions-through-function-pointers/about.md

 'function': incompatible types - from 'void (__cdecl *)(int,char *)' to 'bool (__cdecl *)(int)'
 ```

-For the second platform, the warning did not prevent compilation and the program still crashed when calling a function with the wrong signature to `test_number`.
+For the second platform, the warning did not prevent compilation and the program still crashed when calling a function with the wrong signature in `test_number`.

 The following example shows what happens when `test_number` keeps its signature but has its implementation changed to handle `is_zero`.